 The student selects a topic from those listed on the website and then we begin the class.

-Week 4: We discuss the student’s design and follow up on additional information based on the student’s interest during the class.
+We also discuss their design and follow up on additional information based on the student’s interest during the classes.
 For example, one of my students chose Contemporary Architecture but during our discussions, she became interested in Roman architecture so I provided an introduction to the design and architecture of Rome and its history in our last class.

 *Class times are based on the family’s schedule.